FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint-dev-for-partners.md

 *   [Git: Concepts and Workflow]: Good overview of how `git` actually works.
 *   [Gerrit: Concepts and Workflow]: Good overview of how Gerrit works; assumes you understand `git` basics.
-*   [Life of a patch]: Android workflow, but similar to Chrome OS.
+*   [Life of a patch]: Android workflow, but similar to ChromeOS.

 The Gerrit dashboard that will show your pending reviews (and ones we have for you):